Nikon D5500 vs Z50

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5500 and the Nikon Z50 are of equal size.
-However, the Z50 is markedly heavier (7 percent) than the D5500.
+However, the Z50 is slightly lighter (4 percent) than the D5500.
 It is noteworthy in this context that the Z50 is splash and dust-proof, while the D5500 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 Concerning battery life, the D5500 gets 820 shots out of its EN-EL14a battery, while the Z50 can take 320 images on a single charge of its EN-EL25 power pack.
 The power pack in the Z50 can be charged via the USB port, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.